You may not recognize the last name on that list, but Doyle Brunson does.

 “It also helped to have a nice little group where you can communicate and share ideas and you know, everybody kind of progresses as a little group.
 There are a lot of parallels in between [poker and Magic].”

-There's Money in Limit Hold'em
+There's More Money in Poker Than Magic

 One of those friends, Brandon Demes, then introduced Tate to a more profitable and slightly less nerdy card game, Limit Hold’em.

 “At the end of high school, Brandon [Demes] started playing poker and was saying, ‘Hey, there’s more money in this,” Tate said.

 “This was around the poker boom, when there was a lot of money in poker, even at smaller stakes, it was so easy to break into.
 I just played in my parents basement non-stop.”

 Under the name “grpoker” Tate slowly continued to grind up until he became a regular in the $10/$20 and $30/60 games on PokerStars.

 “Those games got pretty tough and most people transitioned to [NLHE], I stuck with it and just, you know, kept playing Limit Hold’em,” Tate said.